Take an Official State-Approved Hunter Safety Course

 Does Colorado Require a Hunter Education Field Day?

 Yes, Colorado requires a mandatory in-person component for all participants of a hybrid online course.
 This in-person session, called a “Conclusion Class,” is designed to reinforce safe hunting practices through live-fire exercises and practical demonstrations.
-Adults 17 and older have the option of a fully online course that does not require any in-person component.

 The field day typically lasts several hours and includes activities such as firearm safety drills, shooting practice, and instruction on ethical hunting techniques.
 It provides an essential opportunity for students to apply what they have learned in a controlled, supervised environment.